-- We are interested in the process which produced the pattern - We can only observe the pattern - We want to infer the spatial data-generating process (sDGP) - make a model that fits the observed pattern - ▶ to confirm / reject / modify a geomorphological, ecological or social theory - We may want to assign a density to every location in a region - probability of occurence, normalized by area - We may want to aggregate counts / densities over some area
+- We are interested in the process which produced the pattern - We can only observe the pattern - We want to infer the spatial data-generating process (sDGP) why are the points located as they are? - How? make a model based on hypotheses that "best" fits the observed pattern - Allows to confirm / reject / modify a geomorphological, ecological or social theory - We may want to assign a density to every location in a region - probability of occurence, normalized by area - We may want to aggregate counts / densities over some area